SimonYip22/Neural-Network-ICU-Deterioration-Predictor/notes.md

 	- **WaveNet-style autoregressive models**: very heavy, Google’s original audio model, impractical for our dataset size.
 	- **Attention-only architectures**: flashy but raise “did he just copy a paper?” questions.
 - These are the ones that would look impressive to a PhD audience but gimmicky / overkill to recruiters, they won’t credit more for using these.
 They’ll think we're chasing buzzwords instead of showing clinical + ML maturity.
-- **TCN is advanced, technically impressive, clinically relevant, and justified for the dataset**:
+- **TCN is advanced, technically impressive, clinically relevant, and justified for the EHR time-series dataset**:
 	-	**Causal convolutions** → predictions at time t only depend on past, not future.
 	-	**Dilated convolutions** → exponential receptive field, captures long ICU sequences.
 	-	**Parallel training** → faster and more scalable than RNNs.